 - ¶1.
 What shall we say, then?
 "Let us continue in sin so that grace may abound"? - 2.
 Absolutely not!
 How shall we, the ones who have died to sin, live in it any longer? - 3.
 Do you not know that as many as were baptized into Christ Jesus were baptized into his death? - 4.
-We were buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, so we might also walk in newness of life.

-5. For if we have been united with him in the likeness of his death, we shall certainly also be in the likeness of his resurrection,

-- 6. knowing this, that our old man is crucified with Christ so that our sinful body might be rendered powerless, to the end that we are no longer slaves to sin. - 7.
-For he who is dead is freed from sin. - 8.
+We were buried with him through baptism into death, so that just as Christ was raised from the dead through the glory of the Father, so we also might walk in the newness of life. - 5.
+For if we have been united with him in the likeness of his death, we shall certainly also be united with him in the likeness of his resurrection, - 6. knowing this, that our old man is crucified with Christ so that our sinful body might be rendered powerless so that we no longer are slaves to sin, - 7. for he who is dead has been made free from sin. - 8.
 Now, if we are dead with Christ, we believe that we shall also live with him, - 9. knowing that Christ, being raised from the dead, can die no more; death has no more dominion over him. - 10.
 As concerns his death, he died to sin once, but as concerns his life, he lives to God. - 11.
-You, likewise, think of yourselves as completely dead to sin, too, yet alive to God through Christ Jesus our Lord. - ¶12.
-So then, let not sin reign in your mortal body, that you should obey it in its desires. - 13.
-Neither present your members to sin as instruments of unrighteousness, but present yourselves to God as alive from the dead, and your members to God as instruments of righteousness. - 14.
+You, likewise, think of yourselves as completely dead to sin, too, yet alive to God through Christ Jesus our Lord. - \P 12.
+So then, sin is not to reign in your mortal body, that you should obey it through the body s lusts.

+- 13. Neither present your members to sin as instruments of unrighteousness, but present yourselves to God, as alive from the dead, and your members to God as instruments of righteousness. - 14.
 Sin shall not have dominion over you, for you are not under law but under grace. - ¶15.
 What then?
 Shall we sin because we are not under law but under grace?
 Absolutely not! - 16.
-Do you not know that to whom you present yourselves as slaves to obey, you are slaves to whom you obey, either as slaves of sin, which leads to death, or as slaves of obedience, which leads to righteousness? - 17.
+Do you not know that to what you present yourselves as slaves to obey, you are slaves to that which you obey, either of sin unto death or of obedience unto righteousness? - 17.
 But thanks be to God!
-For you used to be slaves of sin, but you obeyed from the heart the kind of doctrine to which you were entrusted, - 18. and then, made free from sin, you were made slaves to righteousness. - 19.
+For you used to be slaves of sin, but you obeyed from the heart the kind of doctrine to which you were given, - 18. and then, made free from sin, you were made slaves to righteousness. - 19.
 (I am speaking in human terms because of the weakness of your flesh.)
 Just as you once presented your members as slaves to uncleanness, and lawlessness upon lawlessness, so now present your members as slaves to righteousness unto holiness. - 20.
 For when you were slaves of sin, you were free from righteousness. - 21.
-But what fruit did you have then from the things of which you are now ashamed?
+But what fruit did you have then, from the things of which you are now ashamed?
 Indeed, the end of those things is death. - 22.
 But being now made free from sin, and being made slaves to God, you have your fruit unto holiness, and in the end, eternal life. - 23.
 For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.